 GOTS – organic cotton certificate

-If require sustainable cotton clothing, you should insist that the factories at least have a GOTS certificate for the yarns they use.
-This certificate proves that manufacturers actually use organic cotton yarns and/or fabrics.
+If you require sustainable cotton clothing, you should look for GOTS clothing manufacturers.
+They’re the only ones capable of adding GOTS labels to your organic cotton collections.
 This is paramount for products like sustainable streetwear should be organic cotton-only (especially custom hoodies and

 t-shirts).